I want to add HVAC air ducts and vents to my plan, how can I do this?

 To draw HVAC ducts

-From the menu, select CAD> Line> Draw Line and draw a standard CAD polyline where you want your ducts to be.
+From the menu, select CAD> Lines> Draw Line and draw a standard CAD polyline where you want your ducts to be.

 Note: Molding Polylines generated from CAD lines will generate out to one side of the drawn polyline, typically to the right.
-For this reason it is advised to draw your CAD Lines in the same directions.
+For this reason it's advised to draw your CAD Lines in the same directions.
 In this tutorial, all CAD Lines are drawn clockwise, or left-to-right/top-to-bottom.

-Click to select the Polyline and click Convert Polyline in the Edit Toolbar.
+Select the Polyline and click the Convert Polyline edit button.

-Make sure the selection is set toMolding Polylineand pressOK.
+Make sure the selection is set toMolding Polyline, then pressOK.

 Note:The selection for 3D Molding Polyline will work for this procedure as well, though the standard Molding Polyline will likely be preferred, as the 3D Molding Polyline displays in Plan View as a single line, whereas the Molding Polyline shows the actual width of the molding used.